 We aim to complete 90% of the type of works below within the timescales.
 During, or immediately after, gale force winds or other exceptional weather conditions such as very heavy snowfall, it is unlikely that we will be able to meet these targets.
 Emergency situations, where there is a risk to life and/or property, will take priority.

-- We will have contractors on site within one hour in emergency situations, for example responding to a fallen tree on the highway.
+- We will have contractors on site within two hours in emergency situations, for example responding to a fallen tree on the highway.

 - We will attend to a hanging branch or fallen tree in a high risk area within one working day.